seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-5.md

 1. Wait for the deployment to finalize before you move forward with the lab.

 ### Task 6: Validate deployment

+In this task, you are going to validate the deployment.

+#### Pre-requisites for this task

+Completed Exercise 1 & Exercise 2 & Exercise 3 & Exercise 4 & Exercise 5 - Task 1 & Task 2 & Task 3 & Task 4 & Task 5

+#### Steps:

 1. On the taskbar, select the **Microsoft Edge** icon, and select the tab that displays the Azure portal (<https://portal.azure.com>).
 1. On the Azure portal's **navigation** pane, select the **Resource groups** link.